Michele Ryan UKCP, MSc Systemic Psychotherapist

 I understand that some of the issues clients bring to therapy may be deeply private, difficult to talk about, embarrassing, or painful.
 I have worked with people on many difficult issues and aim to provide a safe space for you to talk about your concerns.

-I have completed training in EMI for trauma related issues and an 8 week course in mindfulness which is very helpful in dealing with stress, depression and anxiety.
+I have completed training in EMI for trauma related issues and trained in mindfulness which can be helpful in dealing with stress, depression and anxiety.
 I can offer therapy for couples, individual adults and young people as well as families.
-The service I provide is focused on you and your relationships and acknowledges the importance of diversity (cultural, racial, gender and sexual diversity).
+The service I provide acknowledges the importance of diversity (cultural, racial, gender and sexual diversity).
 I see clients for varying numbers of sessions depending on the concerns and client preference.
 I also work as a supervisor of other counsellors and students.

 Training, qualifications & experience

-I hold a B.Sci Hons (first) degree in counselling from the Family Institute, University of South Wales.
-Currently
+- I hold a B.Sci Hons (first) degree in counselling from the Family Institute, University of South Wales.

-I am a registered member of BACP and a member of AFT.
+- I am a registered member of UKCP, AFT and NCS.

 Some courses I have attended;

 - The Psychophysiology of PTSD with Babette Rothschild Nov 2018

 - Working with fathers in family Violence 2018